damassi/typescript-watcher/README.md

 TypeScript-Watcher
 ==================

-A Node.js file-watcher for TypeScript, providing common functionality currently missing in the tsc command.
+A Node.js file-watcher for TypeScript, providing common functionality currently missing in the tsc command, notably the inability to specify output paths for individual files and anonymous batch, multi-file compilations.

 Installation
 -------------
 - Run `sudo npm install -g typescript-watcher`
-- To start watching, type `tscwatch -p <path to .ts files> -o <output path for compiled .js>`
+- To start watching, type `tscwatch -p <path to .ts files> -o <output path for compiled .js files>`
 - If you wish to simply compile all .ts sources pass in `-b` flag.
 - To specify module-type, pass in `-m <AMD or commonjs>`.
 Default is AMD